MuRE-group/ANN_Reforming_Modeling/README.md

 # ANN-based kinetic model discrimination
 This is the official GitHub repository of the paper "Improving the robustness of the hydrocarbon steam reforming kinetic models based on artificial neural networks".

-## Description
 The main purpose of this repository is to share the code relative to the In-Silico data generation step and the kinetic model discrimination through an Artificial Neural Network.
 This code was fully written in Python using an Anaconda virtual environment.

 ## Dependencies
 The Anaconda enviroment used in this work mainly requires commonly used packages like Numpy, Scipy, Pandas, Scikit-Learn, Tensorflow or Keras.
 To replicate the environment, download the provided ```ANN_Naphtha_Reforming.yml``` file and type the following command: